dssg/match.edu/README.md

 ### Modeling

-We treat both the problem of ... as prediction problems.
+We treat the problem of identifying high-risk students as a prediction problem.
 We build a response variable that represents a student's college outcome in historical data and then either classify or regress from the student's academic, socio-economic, and demographic information.
 We build a feature vector for each student and train a linear model with L1 regularization as well as Random Forest to output the prediction.

 ## Data